MicrosoftDocs/VBA-Docs/api/Excel.Application.ProtectedViewWindowOpen.md

 ## Example

 The following code example informs the user that the workbook will be opened in a  **Protected View** window.
 This code must be placed in a class module and an instance of that class must be correctly initialized.
-For more information about how to use event procedures with the **Application** object, see[Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+For more information about how to use event procedures with the **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ```vb